AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/seq_file.rst

 	        *pos = ++*spos;
 	        return spos;
 	}

+The next() function should set ``*pos`` to a value that start() can use to find the new location in the sequence.
+When the iterator is being stored in the private data area, rather than being reinitialized on each start(), it might seem sufficient to simply set ``*pos`` to any non-zero value (zero always tells start() to restart the sequence).
+This is not sufficient due to historical problems.

+Historically, many next() functions have *not* updated ``*pos`` at end-of-file.
+If the value is then used by start() to initialise the iterator, this can result in corner cases where the last entry in the sequence is reported twice in the file.
+In order to discourage this bug from being resurrected, the core seq_file code now produces a warning if a next() function does not change the value of ``*pos``.
+Consequently a next() function *must* change the value of ``*pos``, and of course must set it to a non-zero value.

 The stop() function closes a session; its job, of course, is to clean up.
 If dynamic memory is allocated for the iterator, stop() is the